Wainamah: Administration and politics

 It is place under direct supervision of a councilor (Jakiri counsel Agent).

 Health

 Wainamah has a Health Center that is headed by a chief of center and managed by a doctor based in Jakiri (Mantung Hospital) the hospital serves about 5276 inhabitants of the village including villagers from other neighboring villages.
 There are about 12 beds in the Health center and 3 nurses (2016).

 Religion

-The inhabitants of Wainamah belong to two religions: Christianity and Islam.
-This is indicated by the presence of churches like The Cameroon Baptist Convention (CBC), the Apostolic Church, and the Mosque.
+The inhabitants of Wainamah mostly practice Christianity and Islam.
+This is indicated by the presence of churches like The Cameroon Baptist Convention (CBC), the Apostolic Church, Catholic Church, Presbyterian Church and a Mosque.